10 Key IRS Tax Forms, Schedules, and Publications for 2025

 Who Needs It: Individuals with accounts that generate interest—such as savings accounts, money market accounts, and certain investment accounts—will receive a 1099-INT from their financial institutions if their earned interest meets the IRS reporting threshold.

-2024 Filing Tips:
+2025 Filing Tips:

 - Verify Your Interest Amounts: Make sure the amount reported on Form 1099-INT matches your bank records.
 Errors in reporting can lead to discrepancies and potential IRS inquiries.

-- Foreign Interest Income: If you have accounts in foreign banks, this interest income must also be reported, even if no 1099-INT is issued.
-The IRS requires reporting of global income, including foreign bank interest.
+- Foreign Interest Income: If you have accounts in foreign banks, report that interest income—even if you don’t receive a 1099-INT.
+The IRS requires you to report global income, including interest from foreign accounts.

 8) Form 1099-DIV: Dividends and Distributions